Tutorial 5 - Task SchedulingΒΆ

 Task Selection or Task Scheduling.

-RoboKudo offers an annotator for this which is called QueryBasedScheduler()
+RoboKudo offers an annotator for this which is called QueryBasedScheduler().

-It takes two parameters to construct such an annotator.
+This annotator takes two parameters to construct such an annotator.
 The first parameter tasks

 is a dictionary which maps the various pipelines to a unique key like this: